Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 SSL is not available on this server.

-If you can not send the email with Mailtrap and see the “SSL is not available on this server.” in the error log file (location: sendmail>error.log).
-You can try to set the smtp_ssl from auto to none as below.
+If you can not send the email with Mailtrap, and you see the “SSL is not available on this server” in the sendmail error log file, you will set the smtp_ssl from auto to none in sendmail.ini as below.

 smtp_ssl=none

-For WordPress, you try to use the sendmail with both Gmail account and MailTrap but no luck.
-You can try Post SMTP plugin instead.
+For WordPress, you try to use Sendmail with both a Gmail account and MailTrap, but no luck.
+You can try the Post SMTP plugin instead.

 Junk mail